 6. Reuse existing security specification in TS 33.501 [11], clause 12 for Protection of the NEF – AF interface, to protect communication between DCSF and DC AS if the DC AS is deployed outside of operator’s domain.

-Editor's Note: Protection of communication between MF and DC AS/BAR if the DC AS/BAR is deployed outside of operator’s domain is FFS.

 NOTE: Protection of communication between MF and DC AS/BAR is out of scope.

 Editor's Note: Whether the integrity and privacy of the avatar representation during the transmission should be protected is FFS.